styfle/The-Harvest-Club/README.md

 # The Harvest Club

-This is a system designed for The Harvest Club by a group of students in IN4MATX 117 at UC, Irvine.
+This is a contact management system designed for The Harvest Club by a group of students in IN4MATX 117 at UC, Irvine.
 We have permission to open source our code, but we do not offer support so use at your own risk.